UBC-Stat-ML/rejectfree/sparse-pdmp.md

 both the Clock and JumpKernel of each JumpProcess.
 We create one edge for each elements returned by the collection of each call to
 the method ``requiredVariables()`` specified by the StateDependent super interface
 of Clock and JumpKernel.
-Each edge has a label to denote if it associated to a Clock or a JumpKernel.
+Each edge has a label to denote if it is associated to a Clock or a JumpKernel.

-We define in the following a few functions that take as input a set of nodes A in one component of the graph and return the set of all nodes connected to A.
+We define in the following a functions that take as input a set of nodes A in one component of the graph and return the set of all nodes connected to A.
 As a convention, we use the notation ``{n,N}{d,k}`` for these functions, where:

 - the prefixes mean:
-    - ``n``: if the function take as input JumpProcess nodes;
+    - ``n``: the function take as input JumpProcess nodes;
-    - ``N``: if the function take as input Coordinate nodes;
+    - ``N``: the function take as input Coordinate nodes;
 - the suffixes mean:
     - ``k``: the function is based on edges with label JumpKernel;
     - ``d``: the function is based on edges with label Clock.